This chart shows the relative size (based on their 2010 budgets) of the three categories into which central government agencies fall:

 - the public service (departments and ministries subject to the Public Service Act)

 - other state services (district health boards, school boards of trustees, the police and the defence force, among other agencies)

 - the state sector (state-owned enterprises, officers of Parliament and tertiary education institutions).

 The first two categories – the public service and other state services – are collectively known as the state services.
 The ‘other state services’ category is the largest in terms of numbers of agencies, staff and budgets.
-Crown entities are split between the state sector category and the other state services category.
+Crown entities are split between the state sector and other state services categories.